cuinjune/math-quiz/README.md

 1. Create a fork of this project on Github
 2. Ping the author of this repo via Github Issues to see if they are looking for contributions on the specific feature you're looking to add
 3. Open the file in VS Code and make updates
-4. Add and commit those changes in your forked github repo
+4. Add and commit those changes in your forked Github repo
 5. Make a pull request specifying what additions and changes were made
-6. Have a nice chat and communication with me about those changes.
+6. Have a nice chat and communicate with me about those changes.
 7. Celebrate the contribution!

 <!-- Notes about the deployment -->